 Secondary Studies diploma (or equivalent)

-Psychology entry test in English: entry test to be sat on 30th March 2022
+Psychology entry test in English: entry test to be sat 29 March 2023.

 Please verify country-based specific entry title requirements at the following link.